Nolanus/ngx-page-scroll/README.md

 ## Features
 - scroll to the top edge of an element referenced in the href-attribute (`href="#mytarget`)
-- stops scrolling if the user interferes (e.g. scrolling on its own, pressing up/down-keys)
+- customizable: stops scrolling if the user interrupts ([read more](https://github.com/Nolanus/ng2-page-scroll/wiki/Scroll-Interruption-Interference))
 - works across routes (scrolls to target element as soon as the routing has finished)
 - custom easing functions to calculate the scroll position over time